 and commit the changes to

-Currently package build can be triggered only from the app project directory.
+Currently, Package builds can only be triggered from the root project directory:

 $ cd /path/to/your/app